zouharvi/ptakopet/README.md

 ### Class requirements
 Full deployment of both server and frontend parts with robust translation interface.

-## Version 1
+## Version old-1

-Version 1 was developed as a browser addon.
+Version old-1 was developed as a browser addon.
 It is no longer maintained.
-[Ptakopět v1](http://vilda.net/s/dod_ptakopet) (Překlad tam a kontrolně zpět) is a browser agnostic (mostly) plugin/page script for agile forward and backward translation.
-This project was created as a semestral assignment for _Competing in Machine Translation_, a class at Charles University Faculty of Mathematics and Physics in winter semester 2018 (version 1).
+Ptakopět (Překlad tam a kontrolně zpět) is a browser agnostic (mostly) plugin/page script for agile forward and backward translation.
+This project was created as a semestral assignment for _Competing in Machine Translation_, a class at Charles University Faculty of Mathematics and Physics in winter semester 2018 (version old-1).

-Available in [Chrome](https://chrome.google.com/webstore/detail/ptakop%C4%9Bt/hgjlgmhmcmcmjiclegnipnaeejpibjmn), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ptakop%C4%9Bt/) and [Opera (soon)](https://addons.mozilla.org/en-US/firefox/addon/ptakop%C4%9Bt/).
+It was available in Chrome, Firefox and Opera.
 Include this snippet to use Ptakopět explicitly on your page:

 ```<script id='ptakopet_init' src='dev/ptakopet/js/ptakopet_init.js'></script>```